ParasP41/iBlog/Remain.md

 4.handler raw pdf at frontendzz

+5.Other user Profile and info

+6.Reply on his comment by user who posted it

+7.Post recomandaion

 Future Plans,
     Auth
         -Auth Inhasment like while update the User Profile sensitive field i should ask for the password verification,